|Overall Rating||Pretty Good|

 Setup- Centered around 23″ wide 15 front -15 back

 On Snow Feel: One footing off the chair and flat basing is pretty easy.
-It’s almost like a camber board until you get on edge and then it feels like a rocker board which can be surprising at first.
+It’s like a camber board until you get on edge and then it feels like a rocker board which can be surprising at first.

 Powder: Nope.
 Not great.
 It would probably feel like a small flat board there and that’s better than camber but not as good as a board with real rocker.